Operation Black Arrow: Casus belli

-On February 25, 1955, Arab infiltrators murdered an Israeli civilian in the town of Rehovot.
-One of the militants who was pursued and killed by Israeli forces was found to be in possession of documents linking him to Egyptian military intelligence.
-Defense Minister David Ben-Gurion and Chief of Staff Moshe Dayan demanded a harsh response directed against those believed to have sponsored the atrocity.
+However, it later indicated that the actual case was retaliation for Egyptian infiltration.
+On February 23rd 1955, three Arab infiltrators broke into an Israel Government building near Rishon Le Zion and stole official documents, and the same group murdered an Israeli civilian who was cycling in the town of Rehovot on February 25th.
+One of the infiltrators who was pursued and killed by Israeli forces was found to be in possession of documents stolen from Rishon Lezion and reports on movement of vehicles in the south of Israel, linking him to Egyptian military intelligence.
+Defense Minister David Ben-Gurion and Chief of Staff Moshe Dayan demanded a harsh response directed against those believed to have sponsored the attack.
 Prime Minister Moshe Sharett was more hesitant but demurred.

 Attack

 On February 28, Ariel Sharon, commander of the Paratroop Brigade was issued the go-ahead to initiate Operation Black Arrow.
-That night, a force of 150 paratroops, led by Aharon Davidi and Danny Matt attacked an Egyptian base near the city of Gaza.
-An Egyptian military relief convoy was ambushed en route.
-In total, either thirty-seven or thirty-eight Egyptian soldiers were killed and many more injured for the loss of eight Israelis.
+That night, a force of 150 paratroopers, led by Aharon Davidi and Danny Matt, attacked an Egyptian base near the city of Gaza.